New Jersey Underage Possession of Alcohol Lawyer

 The legal age to purchase alcohol in New Jersey is 21.
 Anyone under the legal age caught possessing or consuming alcohol faces criminal prosecution in New Jersey.
 These are serious charges.
 Indeed, the seemingly minor charge involving an underage person caught drinking a beer, doing a shot or enjoying a glass of wine can potentially result in a permanent criminal record.
-As a result, if you are charged with Underage Possession or Consumption of Alcohol, it is important that you have an experienced New Jersey criminal defense attorney by your side.
+As a result, if you are charged with Underage Possession or Consumption of Alcohol, it is important that you have an experienced New Jersey underage possession of alcohol lawyer by your side.

 New Jersey statute 2C:33-15 provides: